 - In the Settings app, select the Update & Security option.

-- Go to the Windows Update section and click on the Check for updates button.
+- Go to the Windows Update section and click the Check for updates button.

-- Now, Windows will search for the new updates
+- Now, Windows will search for new updates.

-- If there is a new update available for your OS, then download and install it on your computer.
+- If a new update is available for your OS, download and installs it on your computer.